ibm-cloud-docs/hpc-ibm-spectrumlsf/considerations-for-HPC-cluster-compute-types.md

 Even though the scaling is not as good as the weather model, {{site.data.keyword.cloud_notm}} can scale up to thousands of cores reasonably with a linear curve.

-## Virtual machine use cases
+## Virtual system use cases
-{: #virtual-machine-use-cases}
+{: #virtual-system-use-cases}

-The choice of virtual machine profile type for {{site.data.keyword.cloud_notm}} depends on your workload details on cores, memory, and network requirements.
+The choice of virtual system profile type for {{site.data.keyword.cloud_notm}} depends on your workload details on cores, memory, and network requirements.

-### Single node virtual machine use cases
+### Single node virtual system use cases
 {: #single-node-vm-use-cases}

 This should be the first evaluation as it can provide the best price and performance for running such jobs on {{site.data.keyword.cloud_notm}}.

-You can choose from the following set of virtual machine profiles:
+You can choose from the following set of virtual system profiles:
 * CX2-16x32 to CX2-128x256
 * BX2-16x64 to BX2-128x512
 * MX2-16x128 to MX2-128x1024

 Depending on the memory required per core, you might pick the MX2 configuration, which can support up to 1 TB on the MX2-128x1024 profile.

 If the memory required per core is less than 2 GB, an appropriate CX2 profile might give you the best price and performance.
-The advantages of faster communication over shared memory help with the performance if the workload can run on a single virtual machine.
+The advantages of faster communication over shared memory help with the performance if the workload can run on a single virtual system.

 Some examples of such workloads: